-Sundays Beach Club is located in Uluwatu, but morning/midday traffic can make it a long old drive from Seminyak or Canggu.
-Maybe even up to an hour!
-If you’re planning on spending the day at Sundays Beach Club Bali, I would recommend arriving as close as possible to its 9am opening time.
+However, morning/midday traffic can make it quite a long drive from Seminyak or Canggu.
+This drive can even take an hour or longer.
+So if you’re planning on spending the day at Sundays Beach Club Bali, I would recommend arriving as close as possible to the 9am opening time.

-Proceed down the stairs ahead, and after paying at the kiosk, you’re directed to a very cool inclinator lift which is operated continuously throughout the day and takes you down to the beach level.
+Proceed down the stairs ahead, and after paying at the kiosk, you’ll be directed to a very cool inclinator lift.
+This cliff-hugging, open sided lift is is operated continuously throughout the day and takes you down to the beach level.

 Entry to Sundays Beach Club